Y2K2Anomaly/shareDocs-App/README.md

 ## Features
 - upload files in the following formats: pdf, excel, and word docx.
-- copy the file download link and can share.
+- read a file & copy the file download link and can share.
 - can download file through download icon button.
 - search any file by their name or description.